Who Leads on Rail Safety?

 - provides tools, guidance, standards, analysis, and research

-- facilitates safety collaboration
+- facilitates industry's safety collaboration arrangements

 - advises on good safety management.